esphome/esphome-docs/components/modbus_controller.rst

     :description: Instructions for setting up the ModBUS Controller component.
     :image: modbus.png

-The ``modbus_controller`` component creates a RS485 connection to control a ModBUS slave device, letting your ESPHome node to act as a ModBUS master.
+The ``modbus_controller`` component creates a RS485 connection to either:
-You can access the coils and registers from your slave ModBUS device as sensors, switches or various other ESPHome components and present them to your favorite Home Automation system.
+ - control a ModBUS server device, letting your ESPHome node act as a ModBUS client.
+You can access the coils and registers from your server ModBUS device as sensors, switches or various other ESPHome components and present them to your favorite Home Automation system.
+Or:
+ - let your ESPHome node act as a Modbus server, allowing a ModBUS client to read data (like sensor values) from your ESPHome node.

+To choose the role, set the ``role`` attribute of the :doc:`/components/modbus` upon which this ``modbus_controller`` component relies. ``client`` is the default.

 .. figure:: /images/modbus.png
     :align: center
     :width: 25%

-The ``modbus_controller`` component relies on the :doc:`/components/modbus`.